The Art of Great Headlines – according to Victor O. Schwab

-There are many great books on copywriting.
+There are many great books on copywriting – and on writing headlines.
 Some, like Andy Maslen’s ‘Write to Sell‘ entered the world quite recently.
-Others, like Victor O. Schwab’s ‘How to Write a Good Advertisement – A Short Course in Copywriting’ have been gracing the bookshelves of ad agencies and ‘creative types’ for many years.
+Others, like Victor O. Schwab’s ‘How to Write a Good Advertisement – A Short Course in Copywriting‘ have been gracing the bookshelves of copywriters and ad agencies for many years.

-This is taken from the chapter on ‘Get Attention – How important is the headline?’
+This is taken from the chapter, ‘Get Attention – How important is the headline?’

 How to Write a Good Advertisement – A Short Course in Copywriting by Victor O. Schwab